esaruoho/paketti-manual/README.md

 ----
 ### 2025-04-18 - esaruoho
-Improvement: Volume/Delay/Pan Slider dialog can now be closed with the same shortcut as it is opened.
+Improvement: Volume/Delay/Pan Slider dialog can now be closed with the same shortcut as it is opened with
+Improvement: Volume/Delay Pan Slider dialog will now say "Volume" "Panning" or "Delay" in capital first letters instead of lowercase.

 ----